ashish-sharma-as/ashish-sharma-as/README.md

 - 👋 Hi, I’m Ashish

+- Here's a bit about me:
+  - AI/analytics professional specializing in serving impactful analyses that enable smarter, data-backed business decisions.
+Data Scientist and Machine Learning Engineer with prior experience delivering data analytics, information management, predictive modeling, business intelligence and reporting solutions for companies across industries
-- I’m interested in significantly contributing to a company's success by elevating their decision-making via thoughtful data analyses
+  - I’m interested in significantly contributing to a company's success by elevating their decision-making capabilities
   - I’m currently working on developing a product based on AI areas such as NLP and Machine Learning
   - I’m looking to collaborate on data science projects

 - 📫 Reach me on my linkedin profile: linkedin.com/in/asharma1

 <!---